These 6 Windsor chairs were pulled from a client’s barn. They’re made of solid maple and have arched crest rails.

 They were all in pretty bad shape, and restoring them involved repairs, re-gluing, and refinishing.
+Luckily the client had saved all the parts.

 The chairs were then glued and clamped tight overnight.